Icebreaker83/nordhealth-nuxt3-task/README.md

 This repository is for the purpose of the tehnical task for the Nordhealth.

 Solution can be viewed at [Render.com](https://nordhealth-nuxt3-task-client.onrender.com/products).
 NOTE: Spinning up of server on Render can take more than 50sec because I'm on free plan.
+On initial page load, api service will error on the first try because it's idle, and it will also take 50+ sec to work.
+By pressing the "Try again" button in error banner, products list component is rerendered, Suspense fallback is shown, and if api service is running, products are shown.

 Mock api server is located in [json-server folder](./json-server/), and can be executed from that folder.